 Lockdown is the process for actively securing classrooms and the school building to provide protection to students, staff, and visitors due to an imminent threat and/or actual act of danger or violence in or immediately around the school.
-Locking down is a proactive procedure typically used for threats outside of the building or inside the building that don't involve firearms.
+Locking down is a proactive procedure typically used for threats outside of the building.